 The apology was too late to stop 50 billion being wiped off Facebook's value and too late to stop millions of its users deleting their files.
 The lasting long-term damage to the brand is still to be seen and in Zuckerbergs words could take years to recover from.

-There are some useful PR and crisis communication lessons to be learned from all of this:
+There are some useful PR and crisis management lessons to be learned from all of this: